e-strobel-lab/TECtools/TECdisplay_README/README.md

 -v/--values <values_file_input>            Input values file (required).
 Multiple input values files can be supplied by
                                            providing the -v option more than once.
-Values files are typically the output of TECdisplay_mapper, but can be any tab-delimited file in which the first line contains column headears and the first column contains variant ids in the format                                                      used by variant_maker as long as the -n/--non-standard option is used.
+Values files are typically the output of TECdisplay_mapper, but can be any tab-delimited file in which the first line contains column names and the first column contains variant ids in the format used by variant_maker as long as the -n/--non-standard option is used.

 -c/--constraints <constraints_file_input>  Constraints file (required), containing one or more constraints (format described below)
                                            that will be used to filter the TECdisplay data.
 When filtering for matches to the